The five PROJECT PLASTIC finalists - read about them here:

 The deadline for this year's PROJECT PLASTIC-competition has passed, and the finalists have been selected.
-They will pitch their projects on Plastic Engineering Day - online conference for students on October 29.
-Read about the final contestants here.
+They pitched their projects on Plastic Engineering Day 2020 - online conference for students.
+Read about the finalists here.

-We have received some incredibly good and innovative projects.
-Therefore, it was not an easy task to select the five who have advanced to the finals, which will take place on Plastic Engineering Day – online conference on October 29 from 12-16.
+We received some incredibly good and innovative projects in PROJECT PLASTIC 2020.
+Therefore, it was not an easy task to select the five who have advanced to the finals, which took place on Plastic Engineering Day in October 2020.

 The five finale projects: